 - 1. Assistants who join in and assist the bully. - 2.
 Reinforcers who do not actively attack the victim but give positive feedback to the bully, providing an audience by laughing and making other encouraging gestures. - 3.
-Outsiders who stay away, not taking sides with anyone or becoming involved, but allowing the bullying to continue by their 'silent approval'. - (these behaviours do not take a supportive stance) - 4.
-Defenders who show anti-bullying behaviour, comforting the victim, taking sides with them and trying to stop the bullying by telling adults. - We instil in our children the 'Power of telling for Good' and we want our school to be a telling school where children take on the role of defender and tell adults what they have seen.
-In this climate bullying is not seen as acceptable by the children. - (this behaviour is considered a supportive stance)
+Outsiders who stay away, not taking sides with anyone or becoming involved, but allowing the bullying to continue by their 'silent approval'.

+(these behaviours do not take a supportive stance)

+4. Defenders who show anti-bullying behaviour, comforting the victim, taking sides with them and trying to stop the bullying by telling adults.
+We instil in our children the 'Power of telling for Good' and we want our school to be a telling school where shidren take on the role of defender and tell adults what they have seen.
+In this school where children take on the role of defender and tell adults what they have seen.
+In this climate bullying is not seen as acceptable by the children.

+(this behaviour is considered a supportive stance)